Locations:

 The best way to reduce your risk of tenosynovitis is to avoid overusing your tendons.
 Give your body time to recover after workouts, sports, jobs or other activities that require you to perform the same movements repeatedly.

-You can prevent strain on your body (including your tendons) by wearing proper safety equipment and working out safely.
+You can prevent strain on your body (including your tendons) by wearing proper safety equipment.
+It’s also important to work out safely and avoid too much stress on your tendons.

 Outlook / Prognosis